LacunaHub/LacunaDocs/README.md

 # LacunaDocs

 This is the (possible) next version of the Lacuna documentation site.
-In the current state, pages taken from the current version have been edited minimally so that there are no formatting errors, and everything else is left untouched.
-Most places use the standard Docusaurus configuration.

-_Work in progress._
+Work in progress.

 ## Run it locally